eavestn/cloud-migration-guidebook/README.md

 If leaders cannot articulate these physics - these truths - then are they able to plan for them?
 My concern is that I have met very few technology leaders who are capable of articulating these inescapable truths.

 Never trust the arrogance that assumes manufacturing the little silver trash can in my bathroom is harder at scale than manufacturing software.
 People _pretend_ software is different.
 Why?
-Software is maleable, quickly modifiable.
-The perception is that software - as we way in climbing - has a lower commitment grade than manufacturing a trash can.
+Software is maleable, quickly modifiable - a dangerous capability.
+The perception is that software - as we say in climbing - has a lower commitment grade than manufacturing a trash can.

 [_Enter stage right the problem of the Customer._]